Downloadable asbestos fact sheetFAQs

 - Asbestos Safety and Eradication Agency

-We are now moving on to the next phase of our asbestos removal program, targeting asbestos that, although not classified as high risk, may pose a risk in the future.
+We continue the next phase of our asbestos removal program, targeting asbestos that, although not classified as high risk, may pose a risk in the future.
 Schools are active, busy places that are frequented by many people.
 We are not leaving anything to chance.
 Asbestos that may pose a risk in the future will be removed by 2020.

 The Victorian School Building Authority have a dedicated team of experts who will be managing this huge task.